Industry Trends

 • Environmental impact: Generative AI consumes water and energy, leading to ethical concerns about its environmental impact.

 On top of ethical concerns, marketers need to navigate regulations relating to the use of generative AI.
-Currently, marketers in the EU must pay close attention to the EU AI Act, which prohibits riskier AI types, as well as requiring businesses to notify individuals when they’re interacting with AI or AI-generated content.
-Similar regulations could eventually come to the U.S., both at the federal and local level.
+Currently, marketers in the EU must pay close attention to the EU AI Act, which has entered phased enforcement and expands disclosure, transparency, and risk-classification requirements for AI systems.
+In the U.S., AI regulation remains fragmented, with a growing number of state-level transparency and consumer protection laws influencing how AI can be used in marketing.

 Organizations now report they’re actively mitigating generative AI-related risks, with inaccuracy, cybersecurity, and intellectual property infringement being the top issues.